-Transportation of materials, equipment, project staff transportation and general Heavy Goods Vehicle HGV movements will result in road traffic, this would be particularly noticeable on smaller, local roads, however, it is noted that the roads closest to the Project site, are busy highways which can accommodate HGVs.
+Transportation of materials, equipment, project staff transportation and general Heavy Goods Vehicle HGV movements will result in road traffic, this will be particularly noticeable at the smaller, local roads closest to the Project site.
 Impacts will be required to be managed in line with a Traffic and Transportation Management Plan.